abpframework/abp/docs/en/release-info/migration-guides/abp-4-0.md

 ## Upgraded to Identity Server 4.1.1

-ABP Framework upgrades the [IdentityServer4](https://www.nuget.org/packages/IdentityServer4) library from 3.x to 4.1.1 with the ABP Framework version 4.0.
+ABP upgrades the [IdentityServer4](https://www.nuget.org/packages/IdentityServer4) library from 3.x to 4.1.1 with the ABP version 4.0.
 IdentityServer 4.x has a lot of changes.
 Some of them are **breaking changes in the data structure**.

 ### Entity Changes